pivotal/docs-tap/local-source-proxy/troubleshoot.hbs.md

 ### Solution

-Verify that the credentials used in the secret match the configured external registry.
+Change the credentials used in the secret to match those in the configured external registry.